SAP/abap-file-formats/file-formats/evtb/README.md

 # EVTB File Format
-This file format is used by the ADT editor for RAP Business Event Bindings (EVTB).

 File | Cardinality | Definition | Schema | Example
 :--- | :---  | :--- | :--- | :---